coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-1-deploy-rails-6-to-ec2.md

 On this new page, click **Launch Instance**.

-Since we're all about bleeding edge tech, let's choose the **Ubuntu Server 18.04 LTS (HVM), SSD Volume Type**.
+Choose the **Ubuntu Server 18.04 LTS (HVM), SSD Volume Type**.

 Click the **Select** button.

-Since this is a starter project, I"m going to choose the t2.micro instance, eligible for the free tier.
+Since this is a starter project, I'm going to choose the t2.micro instance, eligible for the free tier.

-Click **Next: Configure Instance** - nothing to change here, unless you want to.
+Click **Next: Configure Instance Details** - nothing to change here, unless you want to.

 Click **Next: Add Storage** - I'm going to keep the defaults here, as well, since this is really just a proof of concept kind of thing.